Developing a Data Strategy

 - Agree how the strategy will interact with current and future projects, related polices, etc.

-This workshop will combine work completed under existing initiatives with best practice from inside and outside of the sector, to develop a strategy which encompasses the many different audiences and requirements for data at the university.
+This workshop will combine work completed under existing initiatives with best practice from inside and outside of the sector, to develop a strategy which encompasses the many different audiences and requirements for data at the organisation

 Where can I find out more?